denten-books/plain-text/main.md

 and the speed of geographical displacement enabled by the circulation of printed matter.
 The telegraph further weakens the authorial function in transposing writing from its immediate physical environment across vast geographical distances.
-The telegraph lengthens the chain of technological mediation between author and reader.
+The advent of telecommunication lengthens the chain of technological mediation between author and reader.
 In the absence of the identifying "hand," the telegraph clerk's and the censor's mark cannot be distinguished from the author's (a common literary plot device in the fiction of the period).
 The notion of a telegram's "fidelity" therefore becomes attribute of the communication channel as a whole (instead of an attribute attached to authorial intent).

-3. Finally, the rise of automation and programmable media in the late 19th and early 20th centuries.
-Programmable media, like punch cards and perforated tape, elevates print from a purely communication medium, to one of communication and device control.
+3. Finally, the rise of Turing machines in the late 19th and early 20th centuries elevates print from a in intelligence-conveying medium, to one of communication and control.
 "Content" intended for humans is now routinely mixed with "control codes" intended to alter the operation of the receiving device.

 It is this last and still current moment of historical development that is least theorized.
 A dominant tradition in the history of the human sciences